 If you have promised or guaranteed all of your client’s email will go to the Inbox, you’ve made a promise you can’t keep, and you’re creating an expectations problem.

 Even with a well-configured Email Service Provider, where all clients are sending email to their own organically collected lists, not all email goes to the Inbox.
 Inbox delivery is affected by the quality of the mailing list, the content, and the subscriber engagement—having permission is required but is not always enough.
 Also, sometimes, spam filters make mistakes.

 So at GreenArrow, we believe it’s best to talk straight with your clients about email deliverability.

 This is just the start.

-When you’ve ensured your network is clean of bad senders and you're doing deliverability operations, each client will get the best email delivery their email can receive (given their individual complaint rates, engagement, domain reputation, and content).
+When you’ve ensured your network is clean of bad senders and you’re doing deliverability operations, each client gets the best email delivery their email can receive (given their complaint rates, engagement, domain reputation, and content).
 And you’ll be on your way to building your reputation (and your bottom line) as a quality email service.

 In Part 2 of this series, we will address consulting with clients to help them improve these factors to achieve better Inbox delivery.

 What bothers you about a bad apple?